SkywardApps/popcorn/docs/dotnet/DotNetTutorialGettingStarted.md

     ...
 ```

-While we're here, lets add an endpoint that a user can query for data with.
+While we're here, lets add an endpoint that a user can use to query for data.
 ```csharp
 [HttpGet, Route("employees")]
 public List<Employee> Employees()